Lauszus/FaceRecognitionApp/README.md

 __Please note that ```/path/to/``` should be replaced with the actual path to the Eigen and OpenCV Android SDK directories.__

 If you have troubles setting the environmental variables, then you can just hardcode the paths in [settings.gradle](settings.gradle) and [Android.mk](app/src/main/cpp/Android.mk).

-For more information send me an email at <lauszus@gmail.com>.